-Parks Administrative Office environmental improvements
+Parks Administrative Office Environmental Improvements

 In 2011, the Onondaga County Legislature authorized \$320,000 to be used for the purpose of making improvements at the Administrative Office.
-Three projects were completed with a total expense of \$22,585.
-The remaining funds are allocated to be spent on construction projects that are being designed by an engineering firm that has been retained to assist with the construction of several large-scale projects.
+Four projects were completed with a total expense of \$22,585.26.
+The remaining \$297,414.74 will be used to complete the entry project at Beaver Lake Nature Center.

-The following projects have already been completed.
-The cost of these projects totals \$22,585.
+The following four projects have already been completed.
+The cost of these projects totals \$22,585.26.

+Install Wall Systems: The Ranger office was relocated to increase operational efficiency and office wall systems were installed.
+This project cost \$5,029.11.
+(2012)

-- Install Wall Systems and lockers: The Ranger office was relocated to increase operational efficiency and office wall systems and lockers were installed. (\$8,288) - Install Carpet and Stair Treads: The Ranger office was relocated and new carpet and rubber stair treads were installed. (\$8,899) - Exterior Door Installation: New security doors were installed in the Ranger Office. (\$5,398)
+Install Lockers: The Ranger office was relocated to increase operational efficiency and lockers were installed.
+This project cost \$3,259.38.
+(2013)

+Install Carpet and Stair Treads: The Ranger office was relocated and new carpet and rubber stair treads were installed.
+This project cost \$8,898.77.
+(2012)

+Exterior Door Installation: New security doors were installed in the Ranger Office.
+This project cost \$5,398.00.
+(2012)